Withdrawal and Leave of Absence

 Return of Title IV Funds - If withdrawal takes place prior to completing 60% of any period of enrollment, the Office of Financial Aid must recalculate the amount of federal aid you have “earned” or “could have earned” based upon the date of withdrawal and number of days you have attended.
 If our calculation determines that you have earned fewer federal dollars than was disbursed to your student account, we are required by federal law to return a portion of funding to the federal government.
 If, however, you have earned more than has been disbursed to your account, we will process a post-withdrawal disbursement to your account.
 For all post-withdrawal disbursements, we will notify you of this by letter and ask that you confirm you would like to receive these funds.

 Please review the Bursar’s Office policy on Withdrawals and Refunds in the Merrimack College Catalog to determine if you are eligible for a tuition refund based upon your date of withdrawal.
+Keep in mind, federal funds may not cover unpaid institutional charges upon withdrawal.

 In addition, federal loan recipients (both Stafford and Perkins) who withdraw from the College entirely are required to complete an Exit Interview.
 You will be notified by email by the Office of Financial Aid as to your Exit Interview responsibilities, along with the steps that must be taken.